 |

-Your car needs to be fitted with tires that are suitable for Norwegian winter-roads.
+Your car needs to be fitted with tires that are suitable for the Norwegian winter-roads.

 We recommend to plan with a flexible schedule in case of unforseen conditions. |